GummySearch alternative

 What happened to GummySearch?

-GummySearch shut down on 30 November 2025.
+GummySearch, often written as gummy search, stopped accepting new signups and payments on 30 November 2025.
+No public reason has been given for the shutdown, and coverage of it has been explicit that it is not a reflection of the product being bad.
 It was a popular tool for searching and monitoring Reddit conversations and audiences, used by a lot of founders to find recurring complaints before building a product.
-If you had a workflow built around it, that workflow stopped working the day it closed.

 How is IdeaFast different from what GummySearch offered?